-On behalf of the Board of Directors, I would like to express our sincere appreciation and gratitude to His Majesty King Hamad bin Isa Al Khalifa, His Royal Highness Prince Salman bin Hamad Al Khalifa, Crown Prince and Prime Minister, for their wise leadership and support of the Kingdom's financial sector.
-We also extend our thanks to all the ministries, institutions, and government agencies, especially the Ministry of Industry and Commerce, the Central Bank of Bahrain, the Ministry of Finance, Tamkeen and the Bahrain Bourse, for their guidance and continuous support.
+On behalf of the Board of Directors, I would like to extend our heartfelt appreciation and gratitude to His Majesty King Hamad bin Isa Al Khalifa and His Royal Highness Prince Salman bin Hamad Al Khalifa, Crown Prince and Prime Minister, for their visionary leadership and unwavering support of the Kingdom's financial sector.
+We also wish to express our thanks to the ministries, institutions, and government agencies, particularly the Ministry of Industry and Commerce, the Central Bank of Bahrain, the Ministry of Finance, Tamkeen, and the Bahrain Bourse, for their valuable guidance and ongoing support.

-We would also like to thank all our shareholders, customers and business partners for their continuous support and the Board of Directors, the Executive Management and all employees for their efforts and commitment during 2023.
+Furthermore, we would like to acknowledge and thank our shareholders, customers, and business partners for their steadfast confidence in us.
+Our gratitude also goes to the Board of Directors, Executive Management, and all employees for their dedication and commitment throughout 2024.